dmbarbour/glas/docs/GlasApps.md

     * `dir(Key, Data) : Key` - access subdirectory labeled by plain old data.
     * `arc(Key, Key) : Key` - access subdirectory labeled by another key.
 This serves as a basis for associative structure.
 Unlike dirs, arcs cannot be listed (modulo reflection) so GC can treat the key as a weak reference.
     * `eph(Key) : Key` - arc via implicit ephemeral key with runtime lifespan.
+    * `txn(Key) : Key` - arc via implicit ephemeral key with *transaction* lifespan.
+Associated data is logically cleared after the transaction terminates.
     * `gen() : Key` - runtime allocates a new ephemeral key.
 Subject to garbage collection.
   * `dir.*` - support for browsing the database
     * `list(Key) : List of Data` - list edge labels for active directories in the database.
 An active directory has at least one defined value.
 (There is no equivalent for *arcs*, modulo reflection APIs.)
+    * `pick(Key) : Data` - pick active edge non-deterministically.
+Like 'peek' on a bag.
     * `clear(Key)` - transitively delete everything reachable from this directory (val, dirs, arcs).
-    * `clone(Key, Key)` - transitively copy from one directory to another.
-Target must be empty.
   * `val.*` - every key may have an associated value
     * `get(Key) : Data` - copy data at key. diverges if key has no associated value.
     * `set(Key, Data) : Data` - write data into key.
+The data must not have a shorter lifespan than the key.
     * `del(Key)` - reset key to an undefined state.
     * `has(Key) : Bool` - observe if key has value without observing the value
-    * `take(Key) : Data` - remove and return data at key.
+    * `take(Key) : Data` - get then del data at key.
 Diverges if key has no value.
-    * `put(Key, Data)` - place data into undefined key.
+    * `put(Key, Data)` - set only if key is undefined.
 Diverges if key has a value.
     * `move(Key, Key)` - blindly 'take' from one key and 'put' to another.
+Blindness is relevant
     * `copy(Key, List of Key)` - blindly 'get' from one key and 'set' to one or more keys.
   * `queue.*` - specialized view of list state.
 A runtime can evaluate multiple blind writer transactions and a single reader in parallel without risk of serializability conflicts.
     * `read(Key, N) : List of Data` - reader takes items from head of list.
 Diverges if not a list or insufficient data.
     * `push(Key, List of Data)` - reader pushes items to head of list for future reads (i.e. use as stack or deque)
     * `write(Key, List of Data)` - addends items to tail of list.
 Diverges if not a list.
     * `wire(Key, N, Key)` - (tentative) blindly read N items from one queue and write them to another
   * `bag.*` - essentially, an unordered queue.
 Reads and writes operate on non-deterministic locations in the list.
+Many readers and writers can be evaluated in parallel with some heuristic coordination.
 Useful for distributed systems.
+    * `write(Bag, Data)` - add item to bag, non-deterministic position in list.
     * `read(Bag) : Data` - read and remove data, non-deterministic choice.
-Diverges if bag is empty.
+Diverges if bag is empty. *Note:* An optimizer might look at the *continuation* to heuristically select reads that more likely lead to a commit.
-    * `write(Bag, Data)` - add item to bag, non-deterministic position in list.
+    * `peek(Bag) : Data` - read data without removing it.
+Can be useful to manage concurrency.
 * `sys.refl.db.*` - methods for reflection on the database.

 When a key is used in a specialized mode, the system may heuristically optimize for this use case.
 This is especially relevant in a distributed runtime, where reader and writer endpoints of a queue can be split between two nodes, or a bag could be partitioned across many nodes.
 This optimization can be undone, but it generally requires a distributed transaction, thus a 'get' on a queue might diverge during network disruption.
 To improve disruption tolerance, extending the API with support for some [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) could be a very effective.